mendenhall/sword-fern-microbiome/README.md

 Preliminary reports and miscellaneous documentation is stored in the docs folder.

 ### Acknowledgements
-Much thanks to the good folks at Friends of Seward Park, MPG Ranch, SoundBio Lab and Seattle Parks and Recreation.
-Your feedback, hard work and in-kind support was crucial to the success of our research.
+Thank you, Andres Barrera, for your hard work in the field and lab.
+Much thanks also goes to the good folks at Friends of Seward Park, MPG Ranch, SoundBio Lab and Seattle Parks and Recreation.
+Your feedback and support was crucial to the success of our research.
 This project was also made possible through a generous grant from 100 Women Who Care.

 ### License
 &copy; 2020 Haven Ecology and Research, LLC.
 This work is licensed under a [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/).